Podcast Equipment Guide 2026: Mics, Mixers & Video Gear

 Should I buy a podcast equipment bundle or individual pieces?

-What podcast equipment do I need for video podcasts?
+What podcast equipment do I need for video?